 Celebrate Hawaiian Foods week with these delicious Kalua Pork Sliders.
-Just like you would find in Hawaii, this Kalua pork is tender, juicy and delectably smoky.
+Just like the ones you find in Hawaii, this Kalua pork is tender, juicy and delectably smoky.
 And when you serve it up “sliders style” with cabbage, grilled pineapple and of course, on a King’s Hawaiian Bread Bun it is the perfect meal to enjoy during Hawaiian Foods week, as well as all summer long!

 Last week my husband and I headed downtown for a little day date.
 After a long morning, we were really really hungry.
 We made our way down to Dog Haus.
 This restaurant is the premier hot dog, sausage and burger joint where freshly-made food and a fun environment are combined with the best fast casual dining experience around.